-Deep Learning (DL) is a term in data science that has become a hot word in the technological world, business and marketing.
-DL is often confused with Machine Learning (ML).
+Deep Learning is often confused with Machine Learning.
 The difference is that deep learning is a part of machine learning, an advanced technique for learning algorithms for making independent decisions, that is a part of the wider field of artificial intelligence.

-Deep Learning using huge neural networks is a learning machine for automating tasks performed by human visual systems.
-DL provides a very accurate classification of images, as well as object detection, image recovery and image segmentation.
+Deep Learning automates tasks performed by human visual systems.
+DL provides an accurate classification of images, as well as object detection, image recovery and image segmentation.
 Even handwritten digits can be recognized.

-Thanks to Deep Learning, machines have every chance not only to chat but also to perceive what you are saying.
-A good case is the LipNet system, created with the introduction of the technology of neural networks by scientists from the University of Oxford.
-LipNet became the first system in the world capable of recognizing speech by the lips not only by individual words but also immediately by entire sentences.
-For this, the system processes the video sequence, dividing it into many fragments and layers.
+Machines can not only to chat but also to perceive what you are saying.
+A good case is the LipNet system, which capable of recognizing speech by the lips not only by individual words but also immediately by entire sentences.

-The system synthesizes sounds to correspond to a silent video.
-The system is taught, using 1000 examples of video with the sound of a drum stick hitting on various surfaces and creating various sounds.
+The system is taught, using 1000 examples of video.
 The model of the DL binds video to the database of the pre-recorded sounds, choosing the most similar one to the stage sound.